ampproject/amphtml/extensions/amp-story/amp-story.md

 ## Advanced animations

 You can create more advanced animations by using the `<amp-story-animation>` component.
-It lets you create [`<amp-animation>`](https://github.com/ampproject/amphtml/blob/main/extensions/amp-animation/amp-animation.md) type animations inside your Web Story.
+It lets you create [`<amp-animation>`](https://github.com/ampproject/amphtml/blob/main/extensions/amp-animation/amp-animation.md)-type animations inside your Web Story.

 To use it, add a `<amp-story-animation layout="nodisplay" trigger="visibility">` tag under your `<amp-story-page>` with a child `<script type="application/json">` containing the JSON configuration describing your animation.
 In the following example, the "rotate with amp-story-animation" text will be rotated for 1 second using `<amp-story-animation>`: